Sashmika11/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script create new global variables
+script that present 128 -vaule store